lipis/flag-icons/README.md

 gae-init
 ========

-**gae-init** is the easiest way to start new applications on Google App Engine.
+**gae-init** is the easiest way to start new applications on Google App Engine using Flask, Bootstrap and tons of other cool features.

 Demo Page